How Did Owner-Operators Perform in 2025?

 - 5 min read

-In this article, we'll give a recap of the year and answer questions including:
+In this article, we’ll dig into the latest numbers and answer questions, including:

-What are the latest trends with miles, rates, fuel costs, and maintenance?
+What are the latest trends for owner-operator miles, rates, fuel costs, maintenance, and net income?

 Interested in learning more?
-Check out our full Independent Contractor Benchmarks and Trends Webinar, where we give a more in-depth recap of how owner-operators performed in 2024!
+Check out our full 2025 Owner-Operator Trucking Trends Webinar, where we give a more in-depth recap of how owner-operators performed in 2025!

 Freight Rates